Mattds825/community-toolshed-store/README.md

 - I managed to implement the maintenance system for tool, but did not have time to implement the cleaning system for the party items
 - likewise the product management system is only complete for tools
 - I wanted to create dining sets with the part items but did not have time to implement this
+- add more in depth testing: the current testing is mainly manual testing, I would like to add more automated testing and also more in depth manual testing on the more complex features
+- improve accessibility and screen reader support

 ### Future Features